 I will always remember exactly where I was and what I was doing when I heard the 2016 election results.
 And I will remember hearing the news in Spanish.
 As I arrived to the water taxi that took me to my gym every morning, the ferry’s pilot took my hand to assist me aboard and said “Ah!
 Trump ganó.”

 Expats in Mexico got to escape a big part of the all-consuming, exhaustive fervor of the campaign.
 You could take in as much or as little as you wanted of Trump in what you read and talked about with expat friends.
 We didn’t have to suffer through much of the 24/7 campaign messaging on television.
-Many expats in Mazatlán get Canadian cable news.
+Many expats in Mazatlán get Canadian cable news so they weren’t consumed with it.
 You could stay informed without going crazy.

 During my career as a fund raiser, I selected where I worked not by salary but by who led the organizations I would be working for.
 The company or non-profit’s past didn’t matter as much as who led it into whatever future that I would be part of.
 "An institution is the lengthened shadow of one person. - Ralph Waldo Emerson, “Self-Reliance,” 1841.

 Far from what you’d expect given the presidential rhetoric about Mexican murderers and rapists, my Mexican friends were impassive about the campaign results.
 In spite of all the talk of the wall, some still thought Hillary was “more dangerous” than Trump.
 One good thing it reminded us of is that we live in a world where anything can happen, which keeps it a world worth staying awake for.

 A night at the theater with a friend

 The day after the election, a Mexican friend invited me to a ballet to take my mind off the mind-blowing election results.